|LOWERGEAR.COM - online gear and gadget rentals|

 Lots of people have sleeping bags; a lot fewer have a sleeping mattress - the latter folks are really missing out on at least half of the comfort formula.
 Sleeping pads keep you comfortable when you're sleeping on hard, uneven ground and provide an important layer of insulation between you and the ground.
 Sleeping pads insulate the same way that sleeping bags and clothing layers do, by trapping a layer of non-circulating air between your body and the ground.
 Your body warms this air and it becomes a important barrier against heat loss to the ground.

 Like bags, your selection of a mattress requires you to factor size, weight, comfort and outside temperature.
-We offer for rent a broad selection of ThermaRest brand camping mattresses – the undisputed top seller for backpackers, as well as others from Big Agnes and Klymit.
+We offer for rent a broad selection of ThermaRest brand camping mattresses - the undisputed top seller for backpackers, as well as others from Big Agnes, Klymit and other brands.
 Most we carry are self-inflating pads - open-cell foam pads wrapped in air-tight, waterproof nylon shells.
 They roll up small and tight for carrying, and then inflate by themselves as the name suggests (although you will end up blowing more air into it for additional firmness).
 We have pads of different width, thickness and lengths to choose from.
 See the category and product descriptions for more details on which one is best for you.

 Hike with your sleeping pads in tough sacks to protect them from sharp objects in your pack or protruding from the sides of the trail, or, strap the sleeping pad vertically along your pack in its nylon bag to limit the pad getting caught on sharp objects.

 For more information, watch our video on our sleeping mattress pads.